BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 [1] 0
 ```

-We can create a new functio nto convert Celsius to Kelvin
+We can create a new function to convert Celsius to Kelvin

 ```r
 celsius_to_kelvin <- function(temp_C) {